pinterest/querybook/docs_website/docs/configurations/infra_config.md

 ## Infrastructure

+### Core

+`FLASK_SECRET_KEY`: (**required**): This is the secret key that's used for securely signing the cookie.
+See https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY for more details.

+`FLASK_CACHE_CONFIG` (optional): This can be used to provide caching for API endpoints and internal logic.
+Follow https://pythonhosted.org/Flask-Cache/ for more details.
+You should provide a serialized JSON dictionary to be passed into the config.

 ### Database

 `DATABASE_CONN` (**required**): A sqlalchemy connection string to the database.
 Please check here https://docs.sqlalchemy.org/en/13/core/engines.html for formatting.

 `DATABASE_POOL_SIZE` (optional, defaults to _10_): The size of the connection pool.
 See https://docs.sqlalchemy.org/en/13/core/pooling.html#sqlalchemy.pool.QueuePool.params.pool_size for more details.

 `DATABASE_POOL_RECYCLE` (optional, defaults to _3600_): Number of seconds until database connection in pool gets recycled.
 See https://docs.sqlalchemy.org/en/13/core/pooling.html#setting-pool-recycle for more details.

 ### Redis